How to Find Vacant Houses

 Real estate attorneys have lists of all the eviction notices that have been filed in the area and if you can get your hands on these lists, you can contact the property owners and find out if they’d want to sell their property, seeing as it will soon be vacant.
 Similarly, any properties listed as “for rent” online are usually vacant and the owners could be willing to sell, particularly if the property is sitting vacant for too long.

-Marketing the fact that you’re looking to buy vacant homes is another option for finding them.
-People who live next door to vacant homes are often happy to get them sold, so they are likely to contact you.
-You can put up signs, send out direct mails and use various other advertising techniques to spread the word that you’re looking to buy vacant homes.
+Marketing the fact that you’re looking to buy vacant homes is another valid method for finding them.
+People who live near vacant homes are often happy to get them sold, so they are likely to respond to your advertising effrots.
+You can put up signs, send out direct mails, and use various other advertising techniques to spread the word that you’re looking to buy vacant homes.

 How to find vacant properties online